 - hold Greek citizenship and a valid Greek passport.
 Candidates with dual citizenship (U.S./Greek) or permanent residence in the United States are not eligible.

-- have completed a cycle of education beyond the secondary level (BA/MA) at a recognized institution.
+- have completed a cycle of education beyond the secondary level (B.A./M.A.) at recognized institutions in Greece.

 - have a high level of academic achievement, as indicated by grades, awards, and recommendations.